 They go the extra mile by sending handwritten thank you cards to their customers, have friendly return policies, 3D foot scanning in-stores, and a mission statement that ensures all employees put the customer first.

-What Starbucks, Amazon, and Nordstorm have in common are the 5 “I’s” below:
+What Starbucks, Amazon, and Nordstorm have in common are the 5 “I” Principles below:

-With these five tools you will be able to achieve a bird’s “I” view of all touchpoints and channels that your customers interact with.
+With these five tools you'll be able to achieve a bird’s “I” view of all touchpoints and channels that your customers interact with.

 I’ll walk you through each of these steps, giving you actionable advice and tips and tricks along the way.
 And I’ll make sure not to drop anymore “I” puns.

-So make sure customer data is centralized (more on how later) and easy to access for all departments: marketing will need this data to inform campaigns, and merchandising will need it for product planning.
+So customer data needs to centralized (more on how later) and easy to access for all departments: marketing will need this data to inform campaigns, and merchandising will need it for product planning.

-Moreover, be sure to prioritize customer experience (CX) across all operational silos...
+Moreover, be sure to prioritize CX across all operational silos...
 And, hey, break those silos down!

 Deconstruct complicated big data into digestible insights that marketers, customer service specialists, and merchandisers can leverage in their strategies.

 This might require you to hire a data analyst or customer analytics manager.
-However, this investment will have high returns as your brand becomes more data-driven.
+I can guarantee this will have high returns as your brand becomes more data-driven.

 Because how else are you going to gain a competitive advantage?
 Innovation is key.